dbraun31/davebraundotnet-private/content/post/helth/index.md

 ### What if we could improve pandemic forecasting by asking people how well their neighbors are following the rules?

-Modeling the path of an infectious disease is a popular and important area of research,[^1]<sup>,</sup>[^2] hugely supporting public health situational awareness during a pandemic.[^3]<sup>,</sup>[^4] Most models of infectious disease are purely *computational*, meaning they rely
+Modeling the path of infectious diseases is a popular and important area of research,[^1]<sup>,</sup>[^2] hugely supporting public health situational awareness during a pandemic.[^3]<sup>,</sup>[^4] Most models of infectious disease are purely *computational*, meaning they rely